 Click to see: What We Believe

 History of Ray of Hope: After starting out in a home basement, with a typical Sunday attendance of fewer than a dozen, Ray of Hope moved to a brand new facility in 2008.
-Later, a second facility was constructed on the same property, which currently houses Ray of Hope Preschool and Childcare.
+Later, a second facility was constructed on the same property, which has been used for various ministries, and a house in front of the church was acquired, which is used for our food pantry and clothes closet.
 Pastor Matt Huff informally assumed ministerial duties early on and was formally named as pastor at a later date.
 Since its inception, Ray of Hope has seen its attendance increase and has had many gifted individuals start ministries within the church.
 Most importantly, we believe God has been honored as some have received Jesus as Lord in our church and others have been healed and restored in many ways.